Minneapolis-St. Paul Tap Room Directory

 Details: Kevin and Quixia Welch are movin’ on up in the north side.
 Brewing operations have migrated from their tiny original space, to the new brewhouse that faces Washington Avenue just north of Broadway.
 Enter the taproom through the back of the building, where there’s additional parking.

 2222 4th St.

 Details: The makers of Morning Wood coffee stout and Bark Bite IPA are now hosting taproom hours.

 Open Since: February 2013

 Beer: The brews at 612 are generally lighter-bodied, hop-forward and sessionable.
-The two taproom mainstays are Six, an unobtrusive pale ale, and Rated R, a well-balanced Rye-PA.
-You’ll also probably find their taproom-exclusive Zero Hour, a squeaky-clean American Black Ale.
-They’ll likely have a seasonal or two on hand as well.
+The two mainstays are Six, an unobtrusive pale ale, and Rated R, a well-balanced Rye-PA.
+You’ll also probably encounter Zero Hour, a squeaky-clean American Black Ale.
+They’ll have another seasonal or two on hand as well.
 Growlers are available; grab them from the cooler by the mural.

 Food: They’ll have a food truck in the parking lot - check their calendar for this month’s lineup.

 Details: 612Brew’s beautiful taproom is recessed into the crossing of Broadway and Central in Northeast.
 It’s an inviting hangout, featuring the building’s original brick and exposed beams in contrast to their mirror-polished fermenting tanks.
 There’s only a long high-top and a switch to fluorescent lighting to delineate where taproom ends and brewery begins in the single, expansive room.